codio/knowledge/source/instructors/setupcourses/add-remove-assignment.rst

      b.
 Check the check boxes for the assignments to be added to the course.
      c.
 Click **Select**.

    ..
-Note:: For more information about authoring course content, :ref:`click here <intro>`.
+Note:: For more information about authoring course content, :ref:`click here <guides-intro>`.

 3. Open the assignment to review it in the IDE and when readon **Publish** it .
 The assignment is not visible to students until it's published.